hanksnowdon/hanksnowdon.github.io/_posts/2020-04-18-datacleaning.md

 ## datagolf.org

-The folks at [datagolf.org](https://datagolf.org) have a Course History Tool that helps break down the two most pressing issues — where golfers show up, and where they play well.
+The folks at [datagolf.org](https://datagolf.org){: .btn .btn--primary} have a Course History Tool that helps break down the two most pressing issues — where golfers show up, and where they play well.
 For most of the tournaments in the season (missing a few that are newer/aren't affiliated with the PGA) they have datasets available for each golfer that has ever played the course professionally.

 The metrics include number of rounds played, average adjusted strokes-gained, average strokes-gained relative to baseline skill level, and a strokes-gained per round adjustment for the course.
 The stroked-gained adjustment is a function of the # of rounds a golfer has played and their historical SG relative to baseline.